ebanks31/JavaSpringBootPerlHTMLJavascriptAppointments/README.md

 git clone https://github.com/ebanks31/PerlHTMLJavascriptAppointments.git
 Change to this project's main directory.
 Run command mvn spring-boot:run
+You can access the main application by going to http://localhost:8080/ on your web browser.

 This project uses SQLLite which can be downloaded from here. https://www.sqlite.org/

 **Folder locations**

 Java Classes are located here. https://github.com/ebanks31/PerlHTMLJavascriptAppointments/tree/master/src/main/java/com/example/demo